sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - You must test changes before they are used in production.
   - This might involve a separate development environment or another system for testing.
   - Mandatory
-* - You could test changes in a development environment that mirrors your production system.
+* - You should have separate technical environments for development and testing infrastructure changes before they are committed to production.
+  - If possible, you should automate application of changes between development and production environments.
-  - Consider the costs and practicality of whether this will work for your situation.
+    Consider the costs and practicality of whether this will work for your situation.
-  - Optional
+  - Recommended
 ```

 ### Infrastructure decommissioning